gfam2801/fugu14-online/README.md

+# This Repo is forked from LinusHenze/Fugu14.
+I modified some so that it can use codemagic to online build and you dont need to install local XCODE.
+# DO IT AT YOUR OWN RISK.
+DO NOT ABUSE USE THE PLATFORM
+# Requirement
+- A mac (Yes yes I know.
+Though most of the processes are done online, this tutorial still require a mac environment to install.
+So please use VM or Hackintosh if you are Windows/Linux)
+- SSH client + VNC client
+# Shall we start?
+- Fork this repo.
+- Login https://codemagic.io/start/ with your github account, you can bind the forked repo to the apps for quick start.
+- Modify the codemagic.yaml file in the repo:
 # Fugu14 - Untethered iOS 14 Jailbreak

 Fugu14 is an (incomplete) iOS 14 Jailbreak, including an untether (persistence), kernel exploit, kernel PAC bypass and PPL bypass.